realnedsanders/Coordination-Trilemma/docs/quickstart.md

 1. Customize author information in `src/tex/main.tex`
 2. Run `make` to generate your PDF
-3. Review the output in `build/main.pdf`
+3. Review the output at `main.pdf` (repository root)
+4. Verify signatures: `./scripts/verify-signatures.sh`
-4. Share your research!
+5. Share your research at enlightenment.dev!

 For detailed documentation, see [BUILD.md](BUILD.md).